 The Pre-Poo is an important part of wash day – especially if you have fine natural hair.
 In this article you’ll find updated tips for how to pre poo natural hair and why you should do so.
 This article was originally written in 2015 but has been significantly updated for clarity and even better results.

-Like every part of the hair care regimen for fine natural hair, the pre-poo is not to be under estimated.
-It’s as important as deep conditioning and just like I would never skip deep conditioning, I’d never skip the pre-poo portion of my hair care routine.
+Like every part of the hair care regimen for fine natural hair, the pre-poo is not to be under-estimated.
+It’s as important as deep conditioning and just like I would never skip deep conditioning, I’d almost never skip the pre-poo portion of my hair care routine.

-- It serves to protect the hair from hygral fatigue (damage caused when the hair shaft shrinks/swells during the wash process)
+- It serves to protect the hair from hygral fatigue (hair damage caused when the hair shaft shrinks/swells during the wash process)

 - Protects the moisture and protein integrity of the hair

 - Prevents the stripping of hair of its natural oils (especially if you are using a clarifying shampoo)

 - Reduces the likelihood of breakage caused by dryness